dmarshNAIT/dmarshNAIT.github.io/calendar.markdown

 # Booking Time with Dana

-To meet outside of scheduled classtime, please  **[book an appointment](https://calendar.google.com/calendar/u/0/appointments/AcZssZ0nR04OIK095mwybdLW7PpjBRrZiELn_yoBZbI=)**.
+To meet outside of scheduled classtime, please  **[book an appointment](https://outlook.office.com/bookwithme/me)**.
+If you were hoping to meet in-person or urgently, please reach out via email or Teams.

 > 🆘 Scroll down to see a workaround if you have issues with this tool.